EpistasisLab/tpot/docs/sources/documentation/pipeline_operators/decomposition/RandomizedPCA.md

 ----------
     input_df: pandas.DataFrame {n_samples, n_features+['class', 'group', 'guess']}
         Input DataFrame to scale
-    n_components: int
-        The number of components to keep
     iterated_power: int
         Number of iterations for the power method.
 [1, 10]